Proven-Paradox/shaper-system/Handbook.md

 #### Healing Rush
 After you successfully heal an ally, choose one of the following effects.
 These effects last until the beginning of your next turn.
-* Increase the target’s Physical or Mental Attack by your Hero Tier.
+* Increase the target’s Physical or Mental Offense by your Hero Tier.
 * Increase the target’s Physical and Mental Defense by your Hero Tier.
 * The target can move an extra square when making default movements.
 (This does not affect Abilities that involve movement.)